doctorfree/MusicPlayerPlus/with-cover-art/README.md

 This way the session will be killed and no resources will be wasted.

-Now simply type `music` into the terminal to launch it.
+Now simply type `musicplayerplus` into the terminal to launch it.

 You can take a look at
 <a href="https://github.com/doctorfree/MusicPlayerPlus/tree/master/with-cover-art" target="_blank"> the complete config files</a>.